Culby/smart-scheduling-links/specification.md

 ### Access Control Considerations

-* _Slot Publishers_ SHOULD host `$bulk-publish` content at open, publicly accessible endpoints when sharing COVID-19 appointment availability (no required access keys or client credentials).
-This pattern ensures that data can be used widely and without pre-coordination to meet public health use cases.
+* _Slot Publishers_ SHOULD host `$bulk-publish` content at open, publicly accessible endpoints when sharing general healthcare appointment availability (no required access keys or client credentials).
+This pattern ensures that data can be used widely and without pre-coordination to meet public health and consumer access use cases.
   * These data will be publicly available downstream in consumer-facing apps, so confidentiality is a non-goal.
-  * Public health goals require flexibility in access to non-confidential information.
+  * Healthcare access goals require flexibility in access to non-confidential scheduling information.
   * With the `$bulk-publish` pattern, _Slot Publishers_ host static files, which scale well to open publication

 ### API Testing